MicrochipTech/WFI32-IoT/README.md

 #### 2.2.1 Via WFI32-IoT Webpage <a name="chapter2.2.1"></a>
 <img src="resources/media/webpageWifiConnectionBox.png" width="480"/>

-1. The lower left-hand corner of the webpage will show a wireless network connection window.
+1. Scroll down the middle of the webpage.
+On the left, you will ses a **Wireless Network Login** panel.
 2. Enter your AP credentials and click the **Download Configuration** button.
 3. A file named **WIFI.CFG** (text) file is downloaded to the host PC.
 4. Drag and drop the file to the **CURIOSITY drive** to update the Wi-Fi credentials of the board.